 - Sheep baa continuously when they are closer to their food source or their feeding area, and in the case of penned sheep, it is the shepherd or the owner who they consider their food source.
-During winter, when the sheep are in a pen, they tend to be noisier as they are unable to get out to feed.
+When the sheep are in a pen during winter, they tend to be noisier as they are unable to get out to feed.
 Pastured sheep rarely baa as they do not rely on their owners to feed them.

 - Young ones that are hungry or are underfed will repeatedly bleat as calls for food from their mothers.